how to pilot a hot air balloon

 Flying Without a Rudder

-An essay on how to pilot a hot air balloon — and on the peculiar discipline of navigating an aircraft that cannot be aimed.
+An essay on how to pilot a hot air balloon — the navigation problem of an aircraft that cannot be aimed, the fuel arithmetic that defines every flight, and the curious sport of racing an aircraft with no forward thrust.

 The first thing to understand about piloting a hot air balloon is that the verb "to pilot" does most of its work sideways.
 A fixed-wing pilot flies an airplane; a helicopter pilot flies a helicopter; in each case the verb implies a machine that is doing what the pilot tells it to do.
 A balloon pilot flies a balloon in the way a sailor sails a current.
 The aircraft has exactly one control axis — up and down — and every horizontal decision the pilot makes must be extracted, indirectly, from that single degree of freedom and from whatever the atmosphere happens to be doing that morning.
 Everything else in the craft is in service to that one trick.